 The bill H. 3398 proposes amendments to the South Carolina Code of Laws regarding voter registration qualifications.
-Specifically, it seeks to remove the disqualification of individuals convicted of felonies or offenses against election laws from registering or voting.
-This change is reflected in the amendment to Section 7-5-120, which deletes the language that disqualifies such individuals, and establishes that any disqualification due to imprisonment is automatically removed upon release.
-Additionally, Section 7-5-170 is amended to eliminate the requirement for applicants to affirm that they have never been convicted of a felony or election law offense, thereby simplifying the registration process.
+It seeks to remove the disqualification of individuals convicted of felonies or offenses against election laws from registering or voting.
+Specifically, it amends Section 7-5-120 to eliminate the disqualification for those who have completed their sentences, including probation and parole, unless they have been pardoned.
+Additionally, Section 7-5-170 is amended to remove the requirement for applicants to affirm that they have never been convicted of a felony or election law offense, thereby simplifying the registration process.

 Latest Version: 7-5-120, 7-5-170, 7-5-185